Nameles-Org/data-processing-module/README.md

   psql -h 127.0.0.1 -p 5430 -U nameles
   ```

-  Note that you need to have installed the postgreSQL client.
+  Note that for this last step you need to have installed the postgreSQL client.
   In Debian/Ubuntu systems you need the postgresql-client package:
   ```bash
   sudo apt-get install postgresql-client